-In cluttering, repetitions – like those of syllables, words or group of words – may occur frequently.
-These are symptoms of what is called syntactic cluttering.
-The repetitions differ from those in stuttering in the sense that they are made in a relaxed manner.
+Every speaker repeats words from time to time, even the most experienced or talented orators.
+That is why we call a repetition a normal (typical) disfluency.
+However, too many typical disfluencies disturbs your communication.
+In cluttering, repetitions – like those of syllables, words or group of words – may frequently occur.
+These are symptoms of syntactic cluttering.
+The repetitions differ from those in stuttering because they come out in a relaxed manner.
 Typical for stuttering speakers is that they get stuck in words or sounds.
 Like in: “A-A-Apple”.
 Such tense sound repetitions are therefore called stuttering-like disfluencies.

 Everyone uses repetitions in his speech.
 Sometimes people use repetitions in their speech deliberately.
 For example to stress a certain piece of information.
 That way they try to make the message more convincing or meaningful to the listener.
 “Let it snow, let it snow” is a good example of that.
 In this case it makes someone feel even more engaged with the subject.
 Cluttering speakers do not produce repetitions for the above mentioned reasons.
 In fact, they use these repetitions to gain more time.
 There are different kinds of repetitions in cluttering.
 People who clutter (or stutter) may, for example, repeat:

 - Phrase repetitions: repetition of a group of words.

 - Example: “Who is … who is that man?”